Virtual call center

 What is a virtual call center?

-A virtual call center simply means that customer service representatives are geographically dispersed, rather than in one location.
+A virtual call center is one where customer service representatives are geographically dispersed, rather than in one location.
 They may work from home or from several different offices, all connected via cloud call center software.
+With a virtual call center a business like yours can embrace remote working and employ agents anywhere in the world.

 Call center or contact center—What’s the difference?